The #WeAreOxford grant fund is closed and this page is for information only

 The #WeAreOxford grant fund will support community activity that builds cross-community relationships, focusing on activities beyond pandemic support.
-Please note that applications have now closed.

 #WeAreOxford is a campaign to celebrate the diversity, generosity and sense of community that makes Oxford a great place to live and work.
 Originally launched to help build stronger communities post-Brexit, we’ve broadened it in light of all we’ve learnt from the pandemic.
 As well as recognising different experiences of culture, religion, ethnicity, disability and different age groups, we are also aware of the need to bridge the gap in experience between the more and less well-off in our city.